garrettmflynn/webnwb/docs/getting-started.md

 Ongoing development of WebNWB is occurring on an as-needed basis by [Garrett Flynn] adjacent to his work as a Neurodata Programmer at [Catalyst Neuro](https://catalystneuro.com).
 :::

-`webnwb` is a JavaScript library designed to provide the optimal experience for **programmatically exploring and editing NWB file metadata** on the web.
-- 🔬 Read data from NWB files based on the included specification.
-- ⚡ Lazy-load large files (e.g. from the NIH Brain Initiative’s [Distributed Archives for Neurophysiology Data Integration (DANDI)](https://gui.dandiarchive.org/#/)).
-- 📦 Create NWB files from scratch.
-- ⚒️ Use helper functions like `addAcquisition`, `getAcquisition`, and `createAcquisition` to quickly write data to new and existing NWB files.

 ### Related Tools
 Several tools can be used with `webnwb` to provide a cohesive experience for web developers and users alike: